 Emergency Response Equipment and Resources

-TNPI has emergency response equipment in Lancaster and Mississauga, Ontario and Edmonton, Alberta.
+TNPI has emergency response equipment in Kingston, Lancaster and Mississauga, Ontario and Edmonton, Alberta.
 In addition, we have relationships with licensed emergency response contractors, QM Environmental and ECRC/SIMEC.
 These companies have equipment in Saint-Jérôme and Verchères, Quebec and in Stoney Creek and Ottawa, Ontario to respond to land and water based situations.
 We are also part of the Canadian Energy Pipeline Association (CEPA) Mutual Aid Agreement, which means that in an emergency we can call upon other pipeline companies to share additional human resources, equipment and tools to increase our existing emergency response capabilities.

 Our pipelines are monitored 24 hours a day, seven days a week and we can remotely operate the entire system.
 If we identify an abnormality that may suggest a leak or other disturbance or be notified of a possible abnormality, our first step is always to remotely shut down the pipeline so we can investigate.